Grizzly-Adam/-MOD-CROPS-PLUS-MINETEST-/README.md

 ## Plants

-1. Melons and pumpkins
+1. Melons

 Melon plants grow from melon seeds.
 Once a plant is mature (there are 5 stages) it will spawn a melon block adjacent to the plant.
 The melon block can be harvested by punching, and yields 3-5 melon slices.
-The melon slice can be crafted to a melon seed.
+The melon slice can be crafted into watermelon juice and watermelon slush (requires ice).
+Both recipeps return a melon seed.

+2. Pumpkins
 Pumpkins grow from pumpkin seeds, and are harvested to yield a pumpkin block.
 Each block can be cooked to yield one or more roast pumpkin chunks, which can be eaten.
 You can also craft the blocks to seeds.
 A pumpkin plant will only yield limited amounts of pumpkins.
 After a while they automatically wither.

-2. Corn.
+3. Corn.

 Corn plants are 2 blocks high, and yield corn cobs.
 These can be cooked to corn-on-the-cob, or processed to make corn seed (corn